StewAlexander-com/Linux-Tools/README.md

 - **tig** --> TUI client for git
 - **bmon** --> TUI network bandwidth monitor
 - **dnsutils** --> installs "dig" for DNS troubleshooting
-- **glances** --> like "htop" or "top" but more graphical, lots of sys info in one "glance" --installs python
 - **python3** --> Development language
 - **mtr** --> Traceroute and ping in one, great for network troubleshooting
 - **ned** --> A clone of "sed" (search and or replace) with an easier syntax (nevdelap/ned on Github)